Shippable/docs/sources/provision/tutorial/provision-aws-vpc-ansible.md

 ######ii. integration resource named `aws_creds`

-To be able to interact with AWS, you need to configure your aws CLI.
-Your AWS credentials are securely stored in this integration, and you can extract them in your job and call `aws configure` with that information.
+To be able to interact with AWS, you need creds.
+Your AWS credentials are securely stored in this integration, and you can extract them in your job when needed.

 Detailed info about `integration` resource is [here](/platform/workflow/resource/integration).